 Proficiency Testing: The laboratory provides validation data on Proficiency Testing samples for NYS ELAP in both water and solid matrices.
 Proficiency Test samples are used to assess the performance of environmental laboratories that test for inorganic contaminants in potable water, non-potable water, and soil matrices using approved methods.
 Additional information, including a full list of PT offerings, and applications can be found at the ELAP web page.

 Academic Programs: Several laboratory staff may have academic appointments in the Department of Environmental Health Sciences of the University at Albany’s School of Public Health.
-Graduate courses in Environmental Chemistry and Toxicology are co-taught by laboratory staff, and programs leading to the MS, MPH and PhD degrees are supported through mentoring and providing research opportunities.
-Staff members are also active in the Wadsworth Center’s Masters in Laboratory Science Program, providing students with invaluable experience and knowledge of the operation of a major public health laboratory.
+Graduate courses in Environmental Chemistry and Toxicology are co-taught by laboratory staff, and programs leading to the MS, MPH and PhD degrees are supported through mentoring and providing research opportunities, which give students invaluable experience and knowledge of the operation of a major public health laboratory.
 Opportunities for high school students, graduate students, postdoctoral fellows, chemist aides, and laboratory technicians are available, along with access to state-of-the-art instruments for the determination of inorganic pollutants.

 Research and Development: Ongoing applied research activities include: studies on water and air pollution and their impact on human health; and measurements of airborne particulate matter and transport of atmospheric pollutants.
 For example, USEPA has announced the agency’s decision to move forward with the development of a regulation for perchlorate (ClO4-) in drinking water to protect public health, while also continuing to take steps to ensure the quality of the drinking water.